liangc40/ID2223_Sentiment_Analysis_Project/README.md

 ### Sentiment Analysis on Tweets with the Keyword

-Users can input any keyworks to search the relevant Tweets.
+Users can input any keywords to search the relevant Tweets.
 The first 10 tweets with sentiments will be shown.

 ![Alt text](https://github.com/liangc40/ID2223_Sentiment_Analysis_Project/blob/main/Image/multiple_text.png)